Monday, May 18, 2026

 Angela Craven, an Environmental Educator at Piedmont Environmental Center in High Point, recently completed her NC Environmental Education Certification.

-The certification experience that stands out for Angela is the program on presenting thematic talks and hikes for effective impact at Pilot Mountain State Park.
-I found this training very helpful with wonderful information.
-I think it helped me become better at creating my program plans and outlines for homeschool and public programing.
+The certification experience that stands out the most for Angela was the program Presenting Thematic Talks and Hikes for Effective Impact at Pilot Mountain State Park.
+She found this training very helpful with wonderful information, and she says it helped her become better at creating her own program plans and outlines for homeschool and public programming.

 Angela says she also really enjoyed putting together the “Feather Fest” birding festival for her community partnership project.
 The festival included 10 local groups, two speakers and educational opportunities for the community to learn more about the birding world and how to support birds locally.
 “It was so much fun speaking with all those involved and seeing how excited they were to be a part of the festival.
 I loved that at the end of the day we had so many people commenting that they hope we do this every year.
 To me that shows that the festival was a success and that it engaged the participants enough to want to come back again.”